12.1 C

 Looming Funding Changes

-Proposed adjustments to the Level 7 funding framework are expected to significantly affect small and mid-sized law firms, which rely on current provisions for their development programs.
+Proposed adjustments to the Level 7 funding framework are expected to significantly affect small and mid-sized law firms, which rely on current provisions for their development programmes.
 This highlights the urgency for practices to secure existing funding opportunities before the changes take effect and to ensure that their future trainee programs remain financially sustainable.

 Apprenticeship Success Rates